NuGet/NuGetDocs/site/Docs/Contribute/Contributing-to-NuGet-Documentation.markdown

 4. Edit the markdown, type in a commit message below, and click "Commit Changes".

 5. Send a pull request for your change.
+There's a button near the top of the page that says "Pull Request".
 That's it!

 ## Adding a new document
 Adding a new document requires that you use Git to clone the repository and send a pull request.